vov4ik89/autoservice-angular/README.md

 Auto Service Application created to save cars, maintenances and orders to the database.
 The program is written in Java with Spring Boot and uses PostgreSQL.
 For API testing, you can use Swagger, which is also available in the application.
+The front-end part uses HTML/CSS, TypeScript and Angular framework.

 **Project structure** 📄